Scott Layden: 2001–2002

-With the Knicks no longer having a first round draft pick in the 2001 NBA Draft, Layden used the team's two second round picks on Michael Wright of Arizona (39th overall) and center Eric Chenowith of Kansas (43rd overall).
+With the Knicks no longer having a first round draft pick in the 2001 NBA draft, Layden used the team's two second round picks on Michael Wright of Arizona (39th overall) and center Eric Chenowith of Kansas (43rd overall).
 Neither player ever saw action in the NBA.

-On July 23, Knicks shooting guard Allan Houston re-signed as a free agent to a 6-year, $100M guaranteed contract that would keep him in New York until the 2006-07 season, when he would be 35.
+On July 23, Knicks shooting guard Allan Houston re-signed as a free agent to a 6-year, $100M guaranteed contract that would keep him in New York until the 2006–07 season, when he would be 35.
 The signing made Houston, who had never averaged 20-points-per-game in a season at that time, the highest-paid player in franchise history.
 This transaction put the team "well over $80 million in payroll this season [2001]."
-Houston retired after the 2004-05 season with chronic knee complications; there was roughly $40,000,000 left on his contract.
+Houston retired after the 2004–05 season with chronic knee complications; there was roughly $40,000,000 left on his contract.

 Less than a month later, on August 10, Glen Rice was traded to the Houston Rockets and guard Muggsy Bogues to the Dallas Mavericks as part of a three-team deal in exchange for guard Howard Eisley from the Mavericks and forward Shandon Anderson from the Rockets.
-On paper this trade looks merely like a swap of average NBA players, but this was not the case.
-Eisley would end up playing in 154 games for Knicks, providing adequate numbers at the point guard position, but he was currently in the second year of a 7-year, $41 Million contract that he signed by Layden's former organization, the Utah Jazz.
-At the same time, Anderson, another former member of the Jazz was in the first year of a 6-year, $42 Million contract that he signed with the Rockets, which extended through the 2006-07 season.
-Anderson played in 245 games for the knicks over four seasons before being waived due to poor performance; he averaged less than 3 rebounds and 8 points-per-game during his stay.
+On paper this appeared to be a swap of average NBA players, but this was not the case.
+Eisley would end up playing in 154 games for Knicks, providing adequate numbers at the point guard position, but he was in the second year of a 7-year, $41 Million contract that he signed by Layden's former organization, the Utah Jazz.
+At the same time, Anderson, another former member of the Jazz, was in the first year of a 6-year, $42 Million contract that he signed with the Rockets, which extended through the 2006–07 season.
+Anderson played in 245 games for the Knicks over four seasons before being waived due to poor performance; he averaged less than 3 rebounds and 8 points-per-game during his stay.
 In comparison to the contracts New York gave up, Bogues was in the second year of a 4-year $8 Million contract with the fourth year being a team option, and Rice was under contract for three more years and $27 Million.
-The trade proved to be a bad financial decision as the team was well over the salary cap limit.
+The trade proved to be a bad one for the Knicks as it pushed team far beyond the salary cap limit, limiting their options for years to come.

 Layden's next major move came after the unexpected resignation of head coach Jeff Van Gundy on December 8.
-Don Chaney was selected as an interim coach for the remainder of the 2001-02 season.
-After the team went 20-43 .317% under his command, he was given a contract extension for the following season.
+Don Chaney was selected as an interim coach for the remainder of the 2001–02 season.
+After the team went 20-43 .317% under his command, he 《was given a contract extension for the following season.